ToolJet/ToolJet/docs/docs/org-setup/licensing/self-hosted.md

 ### Enterprise Plan

 - If you've selected the Enterprise Plan, expect a response from our team within 24-48 hours for onboarding.
-- To update the enterprise license key, follow the steps outlined previously.
+- To update the enterprise license key, follow these steps to [update the license key](#updating-license-key).
 - The remaining days of your enterprise edition period can be conveniently viewed on the dashboard.

 </div>